The National Museum For Modern Chinese Scientists Released A Promotional Video Of The Spirit Of Scientists

-(MENAFN- GlobeNewsWire - Nasdaq) Embark on a journey through the narratives of Chinese scientists to unravel the driving force behind China's scientific and technological development

-Beijing, China, Dec.
-15, 2023 (GLOBE NEWSWIRE) -- Recently, the National Museum for Modern Chinese Scientists has invited the brightest minds from various fields, such as geology, meteorology, agriculture, aerospace, and beyond, to share their stories with the public, the Museum also released a promotional video of the Spirit of Scientists, providing a profound glimpse into the essence of the spirit of Chinese scientists, and the driving force behind China's scientific and technological development.
+(MENAFN- Media OutReach Newswire) BEIJING, CHINA - Media OutReach Newswire - 15 December 2023 - Recently, the National Museum for Modern Chinese Scientists has invited the brightest minds from various fields, such as geology, meteorology, agriculture, aerospace, and beyond, to share their stories with the public, the Museum also released a promotional video of the Spirit of Scientists, providing a profound glimpse into the essence of the spirit of Chinese scientists, and the driving force behind China's scientific and technological development.

 The Video features a diverse array of fields-Chinese geological scientists brave the unforgiving environment to uncover the secrets of the earth, while Chinese meteorological scientists study the patterns and changes in the weather.
 Chinese agricultural scientists, dedicated to enhancing crop yield and quality, emerge as unsung heroes fortifying global food security.
 Chinese aerospace scientists, fueled by the dream of flight, persist in unraveling the cosmos' enigmas.